Intellouis/Probabilistic-PDDL-Solver/README.md

 ## Environment

-Following [https://github.com/StanfordVL/NTP-vat-release/tree/master](NTP Vat Release), we implement a lightweight environment of block stacking.
+Following [NTP Vat Release](https://github.com/StanfordVL/NTP-vat-release/tree/master), we implement a lightweight environment of block stacking.

 ### Environment Introduction and Details
 - Object space: We have 8 blocks, numbered 1 to 8.
 These blocks are totally same except for numbers.